njmiklos/njmiklos/README.md

 ### Beyond Tech
 Before transitioning into IT, I built strong communication and organizational skills:
 - Taught **English and Polish** to adults in both English and German.
 - Organized art workshops and edited a student magazine as part of the **student council**, promoting international student visibility at my university.
+### Outside of Tech
+Beyond coding, I’m a dedicated knitter and beginner seamstress, a cat mom to two, and a serial plant propagator.
+I recharge through fitness and biking, and have a soft spot for books, baking, and video games.

 ---
 ✨ With a bold career transition from English Studies to Computer Science, I bring **flexibility, curiosity, and motivation** to deepen my expertise in software engineering.
 My interdisciplinary background makes me a **unique link between human and machine understanding of information**.